nescitus/Rodent_III/books/guide/readme.txt

 active.bin - seeks dynamic positions, based on Kasparov's games without QGD but with Benoni thrown in to stir things up.

+cs.bin - d4, occasionally c4 as White, Caro-Kann and Slav as Black, occasionally
+tries Nimzo-Indian.
+Requires strong main book, as it choses sharp lines.

 empty.bin - empty book.
 Can be declared as a main book for weak personalities if we want limited opening knowledge.